Explore Edinburgh with megabus

 1. Visit the Royal Botanic Garden

 Take a break from the buzz of the city with a visit to Edinburgh’s Royal Botanic Garden.
-It’s open all year round and totally free, unless you fancy exploring inside the 10 glasshouses.
+It’s open all year round, apart from Christmas Day and New Years Day and is totally free - unless you fancy exploring inside the 10 glasshouses.
 In summer, another great outdoor spot is The Meadows.
 Expect sunbathing uni students and picnicking families galore.

 2. Visit the National Museum of Scotland